SoulAuctioneer/phoenix-vapi/README.md

 ```

 2. Say the wake word to activate the assistant
-3. Speak your command or question
+3. Speak your command or question: one of "wake up", "play catch", "cuddle", hide and seek".
 4. The assistant will respond using Vapi's voice AI

 ### Customizing Voice Interaction